burnalting/stroom-community-stroom-log-collector/README.md

 ## Example 2

-In this example, we want to monitor an [Nginx](https://nginx.org) access log that has been configured to use the Nginx blackboxSSLUser logging format.
+In this example, we want to monitor an [Nginx](https://nginx.org) system's access and error log where the access log has been configured to use the Nginx blackboxSSLUser logging format.
 This format is configured as per

 ```
 log_format blackboxSSLUser